nanafosu/pdsnd_github/README.md

 ### Computing descriptive statistics
 The computation is done by running the python script.
-User chooses the city and criteria for which he would want data to be filtered:
+User chooses the city and criteria for which he would want data to be filtered

 **Computation Steps**
 * Select city to be analysed
 * Select filtering criteria